cnmorgan/spsm/docs/source/usage.rst

     (.venv) $ spsm server activate -a

-5. Once in the interactive wrapper terminal, use the command :code:`start` to start the server
+5. Once in the interactive wrapper terminal, use the command :code:`start` to start the server.
+:code:`help` can also be used to list available commands

   .. code-block:: console